steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Project
     Clean up git branches.
     Structure GitHub repo using recommended best practices.
+    Add OneNote ModelRelief notebook.
     Documentation
         Document VcXsrv
         AzureKeyVault
+        Solver
+        Explorer
+        pyamg warning
+            pyamg/gallery/stencil.py:110: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
+In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result. diags[s] = 0

     Change all Windows file types (as reported by VSCode) to linux Remove References
         Windows